Choosing a Knee Brace - Everything You Need to Know

 There are a few different types of knee brace that can help you manage your knee osteoarthritis (OA).
 Below, we break down which one to choose depending on the severity and pattern of your OA.

-Best Knee Brace for Moderate or Severe OA: Unloader Brace
+Best Knee Brace for Moderate or Severe OA: Offloader Brace

-Joint unloading is one of the preferred treatments for knee osteoarthritis.
-As a result, OA knee braces are designed to unload your knee by reducing or redistributing pressure in the joint.
+Reducing joint load is one of the preferred treatments for knee osteoarthritis.
+As a result, OA knee braces are designed to offload your knee by reducing or redistributing pressure in the joint.
 This protects the cartilage and decreases bone on bone contact, which helps to relieve pain and restore mobility.

-There are 2 main types of unloader braces:
+There are 2 main types of offloader braces:

 - Uni-compartment offloader – reduces pressure on one side of the knee by shifting weight to the other side

-- Tri-compartment unloader – reduces pressure across the entire knee, including under the knee cap, by absorbing body weight as the knee bends
+- Tri-compartment offloader – reduces pressure across the entire knee, including under the knee cap, by absorbing body weight as the knee bends.

 We have a couple of useful resources if you want to read in-depth about knee braces for osteoarthritis:

 It depends on what pattern of OA you have.
-The best unloader knee brace for each pattern of OA is outlined below.
+The best offloader knee brace for each pattern of OA is outlined below.